Škoda Enyaq: Overview

-The boot holds 585 litres, but there is no frunk (storage under the bonnet) unlike in some electric vehicles.
+The boot has a capacity of 585 litres, but there is no frunk (storage under the bonnet) unlike in some electric vehicles.

 The Enyaq iV also has a Sportline variant, with a different interior and exterior styling and extended standard features.

 On 17 March 2023, Škoda announced that an Enyaq Laurin & Klement would be launched.
+The Enyaq Laurin & Klement 85 and 85x joins the lineup of electric vehicles on VW's MEB platform, equipped with the latest-generation APP550 electric motor.
+This advanced motor offers enhanced performance and improved efficiency compared to its predecessor (150 kW).
+Initially introduced on the Volkswagen ID.7, the APP550 drive unit delivers 210 kW of power and 550 Nm of torque.
+It is available in both rear-wheel and four-wheel-drive configurations for both the SUV and Coupe versions of the Enyaq.
+With this upgraded drivetrain, the Enyaq L&K variant boasts impressive acceleration, achieving 0 to 100 km/h in approximately 6.6 to 6.7 seconds, coming close to the sporty Enyaq RS version which achieves it in 6.5 seconds.

 Enyaq Coupé

-The Enyaq Coupé was officially presented on January 31, 2022 in Prague.
+The Enyaq Coupé was officially presented on January 31, 2022, in Prague.
 Production started at the Mladá Boleslav plant in February 2022, with an initial production target of 120 units per day.
-The coupé doesn't offer an entry-level version with the smaller 55kWh battery available on the regular Enyaq, but a sporty RS version completes the range.
+The coupé does not offer an entry-level version with the smaller 55 kWh battery available on the regular Enyaq, but a sporty RS version completes the range.

 The coupe version is 4 mm shorter in length and 6 mm taller.